Reading the australian federal version.Choose your state →

 What is this right?

-The National Consumer Credit Protection Act 2009 (NCCP Act) requires all home-loan lenders and brokers to hold an Australian Credit Licence issued by ASIC.
-Before approving your loan, a lender must follow responsible lending obligations — meaning they must verify that the loan is not unsuitable for you, based on your income, expenses, and financial situation.
+The National Consumer Credit Protection Act 2009 (NCCP Act) brought home-loan lending in Australia under a single national licence — every lender or broker has to hold an Australian Credit Licence from ASIC.
+Before approving a loan, the lender owes responsible lending obligations: they must verify that the loan is not unsuitable for you, based on income, expenses, and financial situation.

-Your lender must give you a Credit Guide before you apply, a pre-contractual statement with all loan terms, and a Credit Contract that clearly states the interest rate, fees, comparison rate, and total cost of the loan.
+You're entitled to a Credit Guide before you apply, a pre-contractual statement spelling out the loan terms, and a Credit Contract with the interest rate, fees, comparison rate, and total cost.

-Complaints about lenders or brokers go first to the lender's Internal Dispute Resolution (IDR) process.
-If unresolved within 30 days, you can escalate free of charge to the Australian Financial Complaints Authority (AFCA).
-AFCA can award compensation up to $1,085,000 for credit disputes.
+Complaints go first through the lender's Internal Dispute Resolution (IDR).
+Unresolved after 30 days, you can escalate free of charge to the Australian Financial Complaints Authority (AFCA) — which can award up to $1,085,000 in credit disputes.

 When does it apply?